-Indoor plant lights are getting so efficient at faking natural sunlight that you can grow just about anything indoors...just about anywhere you please.
+Indoor plant lights are getting so efficient at faking natural sunlight that you can grow just about anything indoors...anywhere you please.

-You can harvest basil and lettuce right in your kitchen with the Compact 2-Tier SunLite® Garden (shown at right).
+You can harvest basil and lettuce right in your kitchen with the Compact 2-Tier SunLite Garden (shown below).

 Its footprint is small -- just over 2 feet of floor space.
 Energy-efficient T-5 fluorescent lights are so bright you can even start seeds under these full-spectrum lights.

 Need more space?
-You'll want to check out the 3-Tier SunLite® Garden.
+You'll want to check out the LED SunLite High Intensity 3-Tier Garden.
 It's big enough for your seedlings, herbs, orchids...wait a minute...you may just want to expand your house plant collection to make full use of this light garden.

 Shining light on your plants couldn't get any easier.

-Casting full-spectrum light, the Tabletop SunLite® Garden works best for foliage plants and seed starting.
+Casting full-spectrum light, the LED SunLite Compact Tabletop Garden works best for foliage plants and seed starting.
 If you have indoor plants that are struggling with too little light, you may be surprised at how well they'll respond to this table light.